prometix88/prometix/README.md

   return (
     <PrometixProvider
       config={{
-        surveyId: 'your survey id', // required, can be overridden later if hideFeedbackButton is false
+        surveyId: 'your survey id', // can be overridden later, required if hideFeedbackButton is false
-        customerId: '', // optional, can be overridden later required if hideFeedbackButton is false }}
+        customerId: '', //  can be overridden later, required if hideFeedbackButton is false }}
     >
       {/* ...your app... */}